motoq/eom/README.md

 The library is designed with thread safety in mind.
 Shared resources (ECF/ECI transformation services, ephemerides, etc.) are available as immutable objects.
-SP based ephemerides are generated taking advantage of parallel loop processing available since C++17.
+SP based ephemerides and access analysis are generated taking advantage of parallel loop processing available since C++17.

 **eom** utilizes two mature libraries upon which built-in models rely and external libraries may leverage.
 The first is the